allan-walpy/my-dev-guide/code_conventions.md

 `AV1200 Throw exceptions rather than returning some kind of status value`

-**recommendation**: a code base that uses return values to report success or failure tends to have nested if-statements sprinkled all over the code; quite often, a caller forgets to check the return value anyway; structured exception handling has been introduced to allow you to throw exceptions and catch or
+**recommended**: a code base that uses return values to report success or failure tends to have nested if-statements sprinkled all over the code; quite often, a caller forgets to check the return value anyway; structured exception handling has been introduced to allow you to throw exceptions and catch or